 Borderless Can Help You Cover The True Cost of Hiring in Australia

 In conclusion, the average cost of hiring an employee in Australia involves a range of factors, from the minimum wage to recruitment and ongoing expenses.
 Once again, the average cost of simply hiring in Australia is approximately AUD$23,000, so it's essential to factor in these costs when making hiring decisions.
 Make sure that you can afford to employ and maintain a productive workforce.
 Unsure about the costs involved?
-An EOR like Borderless is here to help you hire the best in Australia
+An EOR like Borderless is here to help you hire the best in Australia.

 Book a demo!
 Let’s work together.

-Borderless does not provide legal services or legal advice to anyone.
+Disclaimer: Borderless does not provide legal services or legal advice to anyone.
 This includes customers, contractors, employees, partners, and the general public.
 We are not lawyers or paralegals.
 Please read our full disclaimer here.